GeorgeWilliamStrong/optimal-transport/README.md

 PyTorch implementation of the transportation $L_{p}$ distance ($TL_{p}$) for signal analysis [1] with an implementation of the auction algorithm [2] for efficiently solving the Monge optimal assignment problem.

-Importantly, this implementation and formulation is general, and no assumption is made about the dimensionality of the input signals.
+This implementation and formulation is general, and no assumption is made about the dimensionality of the input signals.
 The `TransportLpLoss()` criterion can be equivalently applied to 1D time series data, 3D image data or point cloud data (where the graph transform is not required).

 ## Formulation